adambard/learnxinyminutes-docs/logtalk.html.markdown

 :- end_object.

-% a simple class defining person attributes
+% a simple class defining age/1 and name/1 predicate for its instances :- object(person,
-:- object(person,
 	instantiates(class)).